wx-chevalier/Awesome-Lists-and-CheatSheets/AI/AI-OpenSource-List.md

 - [MMDetection #Project#](https://github.com/open-mmlab/mmdetection): MMDetection is an open source object detection toolbox based on PyTorch.
 It is a part of the OpenMMLab project.

+- [2022-MMYOLO #Project#](https://github.com/open-mmlab/mmyolo): MMYOLO is an open source toolbox for YOLO series algorithms based on PyTorch and MMDetection.
+It is a part of the OpenMMLab project.

 - [detrex #Project#](https://github.com/IDEA-Research/detrex): IDEA Open Source Toolbox for Transformer Based Object Detection Algorithms

 ### 人脸检测